 - Active recovery involves low-intensity movement, such as walking.
 Staying active during recovery is thought to aid the recovery process by facilitating better blood flow, which helps clear lactate from the muscles and replenishes oxygen.

 5 Choose the length of the recovery intervals

 - Almost complete recovery.
 For most HIIT workouts, the recovery period is long enough for your heart rate to slow down to a much lower level (about 60-70% MHR) by the end of the recovery interval.
 This allows adequate recovery so you can complete the next work interval at the same effort and quality as the previous one.
 Typically, the recovery periods are about the same length or longer than the work intervals.

 - Incomplete recovery.
 Some types of HIIT workouts (e.g. Tabata) have really short recovery periods.
 The goal isn’t to completely recover, but for heart rate and other physiological responses to remain elevated.
-Minimizing rest causes metabolic rate to remain high throughout the workout, and increases the “afterburn”.75 However, shorter recoveries also make HIIT feel harder.76 Generally, the recovery period are shorter than the work interval.
+Minimizing rest causes metabolic rate to remain high throughout the workout, and increases the “afterburn”.

 The number of times you repeat the cycle of work/rest intervals varies.
 Usually work intervals that are quite long (e.g. 4 minutes) or very intense (all-out effort) are repeated fewer times.

 HIIT Circuit.
 Determine how many exercises you want to include in your workout and whether you want to cycle through it once or more.
 For example, you might have 10 exercises you perform once, or 5 exercises you cycle through twice.